ChuckHill2/VideoLibrarian/Readme.md

 -   Error/status text log.
 Available through menu File-\>Status Log…

--   3 different movie info item (aka UI ‘tile’) sizes.
+-   3 different video info item (aka UI ‘tile’) sizes.
 Available through menu View.

 -   Sort tiles by multiple properties.

 -   Filter tiles by multiple properties.

--   Maximum supported movies is 3200.
-Additional movies are ignored.
+-   Maximum supported videos is 3200.
+Additional videos are ignored.
 See log for details.
 Note that each entire TV-Series count as one ‘movie’.

 -   Scrolling is supported by clicking and dragging on the scrollbar, mouse